-The post by Ethan Banks reminded me of a “mystery” I was trying to solve years ago when developing my first BGP course.
-The Cisco documentation has always claimed there were four well-known communities (the Internet community being one of them), while the RFC 1997 lists three well-known values.
-Unfortunately, most people blindly copy the IOS documentation (including the authors of the latest revision of the Cisco’s BGP course) without asking themselves “what the heck is the Internet community”.
+Cisco documentation has always claimed there were four well-known communities (the Internet community being one of them), while the RFC 1997 lists three well-known values.
+Unfortunately, many people blindly copy the IOS documentation without asking themselves “what the heck is the Internet community”.

 While the router obediently attached the Internet community to the IP prefix, I was no wiser … all show outputs converted the community value into its symbolic name.
 I had to use Wireshark and analyze the actual routing updates between BGP neighbors to figure out that the Internet community has an illegal value 0:0.
 Obviously it’s not a well-known community.

 Digging through old materials finally gave me the answer I was looking for: sometimes you need a permit all at the end of the ip community-list (like access-lists, the community-lists have an implicit deny all at the end) and someone decided that permit internet makes more sense than the familiar permit any (yes, that’s correct … you use the keyword internet to match any community in the ip community-list).

 And just for the sake of completeness, let me conclude with a slide from late 1990s explaining this phenomenon: